Privacy Policy

 Your Rights With Regard To The Personal Data That We Hold About You

-[ 38 ] You can contact us with regard to the following rights in relation to your personal data, for example if you would like to have a copy of the personal data we hold on you or if you think that we hold incorrect personal data about you.
-We will deal with requests for copies of your personal data or for correction of your personal data within one calendar month.
-If your request is complicated or if you have made a large number of requests, it may take us longer, and we will let you know if we need longer than one month to respond.
-You will not have to pay a fee to obtain a copy of your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
+[ 38 ] You can contact us with regard to the following rights in relation to your personal data.
+We will normally deal with requests within one calendar month but, if your request is complicated or if you have made a large number of requests, it may take us longer, and we will let you know if we need longer than one month to respond.
+You will not normally have to pay a fee to exercise your rights, but we may charge a reasonable fee if your request is unfounded, repetitive or excessive.

 [ 39 ] Where you have provided us with consent to use your personal data, you can withdraw this at any time.